Obarun/66/doc/66-reboot.md

 ## Usage examples

-reboots the system.
+Reboots the system.

 ```
 66 reboot
 ```

-reboots a broken system
+Reboots a broken system

 ```
 66 reboot -f
 ```

-reboots the system after 10 minutes
+Reboots the system after 10 minutes

 ```
 66 reboot 10
 ```

-Sends an "system will be rebooted in 10 minutes" to connected account and reboot the system after 10 minutes
+Sends a "system will be rebooted in 10 minutes" message to connected accounts and reboots the system after 10 minutes

 ```
 66 reboot -m "system will be rebooted in 10 minutes" 10